ShahzainAhmed/Mixins/README.md

 # Mixins

-Dart mixins is a concept in the programming lanauage which helps you do the concept of reusability.
+Mixins in Dart are a way to reuse code across multiple classes without using traditional inheritance.
 It helps u to make the code reusable.

+Think of mixins as a way to add common methods and properties to different classes.
+Instead of creating a complex hierarchy with inheritance, mixins let you "mix in" functionality directly where it's needed.

+For example, if you have a Walk mixin with a walk() method, you can add this functionality to any class that needs it, like Animal and Human, without having to create a shared base class.

-Now you will think, code reusability can be done using Inheritance also right.
-Create one parent class, and just extend the parent class from a child class to get all the properties of the parent class.
+**You might think that code reusability can be achieved with inheritance too.** Inheritance allows you to create a parent class with common properties and methods, and then have child classes extend this parent class to inherit its features.
+This way, the child classes get all the properties and methods of the parent class.

 ### Cons of Inheritance:
 You cannot inherit mulitple classes.